vualidon/ColiVara/readme.md

 | TabFQuad                | 86.6           | 3.7             | 280      |
 | TatDQA                  | 70.9           | 8.4             | 1663     |

-## Components:
+## Components

 1. Postgres DB with pgvector extension for storing embeddings.
 (This repo)
 2. REST API for document/collection management (This repo)
 3. Embeddings Service.
 This needs a GPU with at least 8gb VRAM.
 The code is under [`ColiVarE`](https://github.com/tjmlabs/ColiVarE) repo and is optimized for a serverless GPU workload.

    > You can run the embedding service separately and use your own storage and API for the rest of the components.
 The Embedding service is designed to be modular and can be used with any storage and API.
 (For example, if you want to use Qdrant for storage and Node for the API)
+   >
 4. Language-specific SDKs for the API

    1. Python SDK: [colivara-py](https://github.com/tjmlabs/colivara-py)
    2. Typescript SDK: [colivara-ts](https://github.com/tjmlabs/colivara-ts)

 ## Getting Started (Local Setup)

 1. Setup the Embeddings Service (ColiVarE) - This is a separate repo and is required for the API to work.
 The directions are available here: [ColiVarE](https://github.com/tjmlabs/ColiVarE/blob/main/readme.md)
 2. Clone the repo

 ```bash